PayMCP/paymcp-docs/docs/index.md

 ## Key Features

 - **Simple Integration** - For Python, add `@price(...)` decorators to your MCP tools.
 For TypeScript, add a `price` variable in `registerTool()` to enable payments
-- **Flexible Coordination Modes** - Choose between different payment modes (two-step, resubmit, elicitation, progress, dynamic tools)
+- **Flexible Coordination Modes** - Choose between different payment modes (auto, two-step, resubmit, elicitation, progress, dynamic tools)
+- **Subscription Gating** - Gate tools behind active subscriptions
 - **Built-in and Custom Providers** - Most top payment providers are built in, and you can easily add custom providers
 - **Framework Agnostic** - Easy integration with FastMCP or other MCP servers
 - **Production Ready** - Built for reliability and scale